janhavitayde/BART-CNN-dailymail/README.md

 <h3>2.
 Approach :</h3>

-Dataset: We utilized the CNN/DailyMail dataset, which consists of news articles paired with human-written summaries.
+<li>Dataset: We utilized the CNN/DailyMail dataset, which consists of news articles paired with human-written summaries.
-Data Preprocessing: We performed preprocessing steps such as removing non-alphanumeric characters, converting to lowercase, contraction mapping, tokenization, stop word removal, and lemmatization.
+Data Preprocessing: We performed preprocessing steps such as removing non-alphanumeric characters, converting to lowercase, contraction mapping, tokenization, stop word removal, and lemmatization.</li>
-BART Model: We employed the BART model, specifically the "facebook/bart-large-cnn" pre-trained model, which is designed for text summarization tasks.
+<li>BART Model: We employed the BART model, specifically the "facebook/bart-large-cnn" pre-trained model, which is designed for text summarization tasks.</li>
-BART Tokenizer: We used the BART tokenizer to prepare the input data for the model, applying truncation and limiting the maximum length of the input text.
+<li>BART Tokenizer: We used the BART tokenizer to prepare the input data for the model, applying truncation and limiting the maximum length of the input text.</li>
-Text Summarization: We developed a function to generate summaries using the BART model, employing techniques such as beam search, length penalty, and early stopping.
+<li>Text Summarization: We developed a function to generate summaries using the BART model, employing techniques such as beam search, length penalty, and early stopping.</li>

 <h3>3.
 Techniques Used :</h3>

-Data Preprocessing: We cleaned the text data by removing noise and irrelevant information, ensuring better quality input for the model.
+<li>Data Preprocessing: We cleaned the text data by removing noise and irrelevant information, ensuring better quality input for the model.
-BART Model: We leveraged the power of pre-trained transformer-based models like BART, which have been trained on extensive amounts of data and have demonstrated state-of-the-art performance in various NLP tasks.
+<li>BART Model: We leveraged the power of pre-trained transformer-based models like BART, which have been trained on extensive amounts of data and have demonstrated state-of-the-art performance in various NLP tasks.</li>
-BART Tokenizer: The tokenizer helped tokenize the input text and convert it into appropriate input format for the BART model.
+<li>BART Tokenizer: The tokenizer helped tokenize the input text and convert it into appropriate input format for the BART model.
-Beam Search: We used beam search to explore multiple candidate summaries and select the one with the highest likelihood according to the BART model.
+Beam Search: We used beam search to explore multiple candidate summaries and select the one with the highest likelihood according to the BART model.</li>
-Length Penalty: To encourage shorter summaries, we applied length penalty during the generation process to balance brevity and informativeness.
+<li>Length Penalty: To encourage shorter summaries, we applied length penalty during the generation process to balance brevity and informativeness.</li>
-Early Stopping: We employed early stopping to terminate summary generation when the desired length or convergence criteria were met.
+<li>Early Stopping: We employed early stopping to terminate summary generation when the desired length or convergence criteria were met.</li>

 <h3>4.
-Challenges Faced :</h3>

-During the implementation of text summarization using the BART model, we encountered several challenges:

-Preprocessing Complexity: Preprocessing text data can be challenging due to variations in language, syntax, and special cases like contractions.
-We addressed this by using regular expressions and a predefined contraction mapping.
-Resource Requirements: Training and fine-tuning large transformer models like BART often require substantial computational resources and memory.
-Model Evaluation: Evaluating the quality of generated summaries is a complex task.
-We utilized ROUGE scores, but they may not capture all aspects of summary quality, such as coherence and coherence.

-<h3>5.
 Model Performance :</h3>

 To evaluate the performance of our BART model for text summarization, we used the ROUGE (Recall-Oriented Understudy for Gisting Evaluation) metric.
 ROUGE scores measure the overlap between the generated summary and the reference summary in terms of n-gram matches, capturing recall, precision, and F1-score.